String Operations in Python

 MihirThaha

-namesubstring = full_name[2:6] # Note that we use 2 instead of three, because the counting starts at 0 instead of one.
-If we want to start from the third character, we'd need to start from 2.
+namesubstring = full_name[2:5] # Note that we use 2 instead of three, because the counting starts at 0 instead of 1.
+If we wanted to start from the third character, we'd need to start from 2.

 hirT